 Beneath is a short poem I wrote about the Lily of Peace, which highlights the character of this lovely flower.
 I hope you enjoy it!

-LILY WHITE.© Elegant lilies of white Upon slender, fleshy, stalks, Amidst tall, lush leaves Thrive in the shadows of the trees.
-A few spathes slowly unfurl, Whilst those in full flower Flare out towards the light.
+LILY WHITE.© Elegant, lilies of white Upon slender, fleshy, stalks, Amidst tall, lush, leaves, Thrive in the shadows of the trees.
+Several spathes slowly unfurl, Whilst those in full flower Flare out towards the light.
 Their heads gently sway in the breeze, Like white sails on a calm sea.
-Surely, an uplifting sight Are the lilies of white, Whilst they proffer daily greetings And sprinkles of inspiration From the busy sidewalks.
+Such an uplifting sight Are the lilies of white, They proffer daily greetings, And sprinkles of inspiration From the busy sidewalks.